2024-25 Catalog

 The course is designed as a rigorous treatment of the concept of strategic interaction.
 The focus is on topics like collective action, bargaining under incomplete information, problems of moral hazard and adverse selection, and evolutionary models of interaction.
 The empirical examples will mostly be drawn from international politics, but anyone curious about the general claim that good outcomes do not necessarily follow from good intentions should find this course interesting.

-Attribute/Distribution: MA, SS
+Attribute/Distribution: MA, Q, SS

 IR 119 Issues in International Relations 1-4 Credits